panicmechanic/ZMD/Readme.md

     set the map tile to unpassable in new_game()
 - Torch colours and back/fore colours are still not displayed right, check all values.
+- Figure out how to make color_flash work
+- Add description to box with auto wrap
+- Give description window and character/level up window borders.

 #Alpha TODO: